 When deploying an ArcGIS Server site, you need to choose where to place the source data for your GIS services.
-This topic discusses some appropriate scenarios for using enterprise geodatabases and file geodatabases.
+This topic discusses some appropriate scenarios for using ArcSDE geodatabases and file geodatabases.

-It is generally recommended that you use an enterprise geodatabase to maintain the source data for your services.
-An enterprise geodatabase offers high-availability support, backup and recovery, concurrency, scalability, and a tendency to provide superior throughput.
-However, this recommendation is provided with the assumption that your organization has a dedicated database administrator (DBA) to optimize, tune, and maintain the enterprise geodatabase.
+It is generally recommended that you use an enterprise ArcSDE geodatabase to maintain the source data for your services.
+ArcSDE offers high-availability support, backup and recovery, concurrency, scalability, and a tendency to provide superior throughput.
+However, this recommendation is provided with the assumption that your organization has a dedicated database administrator (DBA) to optimize, tune, and maintain the enterprise ArcSDE geodatabase.

-In map and globe caching workflows where many read-only calls are being made to the data in rapid succession, file geodatabases accessed through local paths often perform better than enterprise geodatabases.
+In map and globe caching workflows where many read-only calls are being made to the data in rapid succession, file geodatabases accessed through local paths often perform better than ArcSDE geodatabases.

-Before you choose to use a file geodatabase, remember that some functionality of enterprise geodatabases, such as versioning, geodatabase replication, and historical archiving, are not available in file geodatabases.
-Also, standard database management system capabilities, such as logging, backup and recovery, and failover configuration, are not available in file geodatabases.
+Before you choose to use a file geodatabase, remember that some functionality of ArcSDE geodatabases, such as versioning, geodatabase replication, and historical archiving, are not available in file geodatabases.
+Also, standard DBMS capabilities, such as logging, backup and recovery, and failover configuration, are not available in file geodatabases.

 Considerations for file geodatabases